akeneo/pim-api-docs/content/guides/translation-connection/step1-who-is-your-connector-for.md

 ## Personas

-You will find below user archetypes we use to help you guide your decisions about product features, interactions, and even visual design of your connector.
-By designing for the archetype — whose goals and behavior patterns are well understood — you can satisfy the broader group of people represented by that archetype.
+Below, you will find the user archetypes we use to help you guide your decisions about product features, interactions, and even the visual design of your connector.
+Designing for the archetype — whose goals and behavior patterns are well understood — allows you to satisfy the broader group of people represented by that archetype.

 ![Personas](../../img/guides/personas.png)